tdobson/gnasher/README.md

-# Snowy API
+# Gnasher API

-Snowy API is a comprehensive backend system designed for managing solar panel installations and related processes.
+Gnasher API is a comprehensive backend system designed for villa booking and B&B bookings processes.
 It is built on Node.js and interacts with a MySQL database, providing a JSON API for various operations.
 The system is primarily focused on user management, project tracking, and integration with external data sources like Google Sheets.

 ## Features

-- **User Management**: Create, read, update, and delete user information.
-Includes authentication and password reset functionalities.
+- **Booking Management**: Create, read, update, and delete bookings information.
+Includes ability for maintenance and owner bookings
-- **Project Management**: Manage solar panel installation projects, including details like client information, site data, and project status.
+- **Calendar Management**: Manages the calendar of villas to profile a single point of calendaring
 - **Data Import**: Import data from Google Sheets into the Snowy database, facilitating seamless integration of external data sources.
 - **Authentication**: Secure routes with JWT-based authentication middleware.
 - **Error Handling**: Centralized error handling for consistent API responses.